Assam Career : Assam University Silchar Recruitment 2025

-Applications are invited for recruitment of various project based positions or career in Assam University Silchar.
+Applications are invited for recruitment of various administrative positions or career in Assam University Silchar.

-Assam University Silchar is inviting applications from eligible candidates for recruitment to the post or career of Junior Research Fellow (JRF) to join the BRNS funded project (No. 51/14/10/2024- BRNS/ 927, dated 09/12/2024) entitled “Development of classical polarizable force-field for molten salt quaternary system for molecular dynamics (MD) simulation” at the Department of Physics.
-Assam University came into existence in 1994 altogether after enactment of the Assam (Central) University Act 1989.
+Assam University Silchar is inviting applications from eligible candidates for recruitment to the post or career of Unskilled Worker (Contractual) for an initial period of 89 days from the date of joining in the department of B. Voc.
+Assam University came into existence in 1994 after enactment of the Assam (Central) University Act 1989.
 Through its pursuit, Assam University is in the process of making itself an institute of excellence.
-Assam University main campus is situated at Dargakona, about 20 kms away from Silchar.
+Assam University main campus is at Dargakona, about 20 kms away from Silchar.
 The campus is set amid sprawling hillocks and typical landscape of north east.
-The campus is spread over 600 acres and provide an ideal environment for the researchers, students and the people interested in academic excellence.
-The other campus of the university is situated at Diphu in the district of Karbi Anglong, Assam.
-The university has the territorial jurisdiction over the five districts of Assam viz., Cachar, Karimganj, Hailakandi, Dima Hasao (erstwhile North Cachar Hills) and also Karbi Anglong.
+The other campus of the university is also at Diphu in the district of Karbi Anglong, Assam.
+The university has the territorial jurisdiction altogether over the five districts of Assam viz., Cachar, Karimganj, Hailakandi, Dima Hasao (erstwhile North Cachar Hills) and Karbi Anglong.
+Assam University being a central university hosts a national characteristics of unity in diversity.
+Faculties, staff and students hail from all over the country.
+International students also find this institution an ideal centre for pursuing their academic endeavour.

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!